 We are a clinical stage biopharmaceutical company with a limited operating history, focused primarily on developing therapeutics for neurodegenerative diseases, including frontal temporal dementia (FTD), Alzheimer's disease, Parkinson's disease, and amyotrophic lateral sclerosis (ALS).
 We commenced operations in May 2013.
 To date, we have financed our operations primarily through the sale of equity securities and upfront payments received in connection with our collaboration arrangements with AbbVie and GSK.
 We have no products approved for commercial sale and have not generated any revenue from product sales.
 Drug development is a highly uncertain undertaking and involves a substantial degree of risk.
 We are in Phase 2 and Phase 3 clinical trials for one product candidate, latozinemab, we are in a Phase 2 clinical trial for one product candidate, AL002, and we have completed a Phase 1 clinical trial for AL101.
-We decided to close the Phase 1 clinical trial for our AL044 product candidate based on initial PK and tolerability data.
-In addition, AbbVie decided to terminate the CD33 collaboration program, after AbbVie and Alector concluded that further development of AL003, the asset being developed under that program, was not warranted.
+In the third quarter of 2023, we inactivated the IND for AL101 in FTD, given that we and GSK plan to develop AL101 for the potential treatment of larger indications, including Alzheimer's disease and Parkinson's disease.
+We previously decided to close the Phase 1 clinical trial for our AL044 product candidate based on initial PK and tolerability data.
+We inactivated the IND for AL044 in the third quarter of 2023.
+In addition, AbbVie decided to terminate our CD33 collaboration program, after we and AbbVie concluded that further development of AL003, the asset being developed under that program, was not warranted.
 To date, we have not completed a pivotal clinical trial, obtained marketing approval for any product candidates, manufactured a commercial scale product, or arranged for a third party to do so on our behalf, or conducted sales and marketing activities necessary for successful product commercialization.
 Our limited operating history as a company makes any assessment of our future success and viability subject to significant uncertainty.